Republic of Korea Army Special Warfare Command: Selection and training

 During the first month of training, recruits will have to undergo a strenuous physical test to ensure they are physically capable of fulfilling their role.
 This will include 25 km runs across mountainous terrain with a 30 kg load out under timed conditions as well as daily fitness regimes to weed out physically incapable recruits.
 Firearms training and weapons handling training will naturally be integrated throughout the 3-month training period.
 Due to the nature of the Korean warfare tactics, operators will be taught two main methods of infiltration into North Korea: aerial infiltration and naval infiltration which includes, for example, High Altitude Low Opening (HALO) training and SCUBA training.
 The aim of this part of the training is to make the operators as versatile as possible to ensure that they can tackle the difficult Korean terrain.
 On the ground they will undergo mountaineering training as well as survival training which involves them surviving without communications and limited supplies for up to a week.
 Resistance to interrogation training is also employed by the organization.
 This has led to several deaths such as one recruit dying from suffocation while being put in a typical stress position for several hours during captivity training.
 Moreover, sub-zero training is enforced during the winter which involves recruits being fully submerged in ice-cold water and carrying out physical training drills in the snow without their tops.

-Hand-to-hand combat, consisting of Teukgong Moosool and Krav Maga, is strongly emphasized within the ROK SWC but is taught after the 3-month training period once the operators have been attached to a particular brigade.
+Hand-to-hand combat, consisting of Teukgong Moosool and Krav Maga, is strongly emphasized within the ROKASWC but is taught after the 3-month training period once the operators have been attached to a particular brigade.